 For additional information about student conduct proceedings and appeal processes, please consult the Code of Student Conduct, which is available at studentconduct.appstate.edu or the Office of Student Conduct located in room 320 of the Plemmons Student Union.
-For additional information about employee conduct proceedings and appeal processes please consult the Appalachian State University Policy Manual at:
+For additional information about employee conduct proceedings and appeal processes please consult the Appalachian State University Policy Manual for the SHRA Grievance and Appeal process, the EHRA Non-Faculty-Grievances, or Faculty Handbook...